rkansara1/ECE-4160/labs/lab6/writeup.md

 Results:

 <video src = "https://user-images.githubusercontent.com/123790450/226801282-d7b63d24-c471-4f30-b238-2b82d8a8940d.mov" controls = controls style="max-width:730px;"></video>

 ![y step response trial 3](https://user-images.githubusercontent.com/123790450/226803500-243590a7-03e0-4114-8d13-c89e15968923.png)

 This graph shows the step response of the ouput to a step change in input of 300 mm.
 The robot slightly overshoots the goal of 300 mm but corrects itself.
 This system is underdamped but still reaches steady state quickly with it only taking approximately 3.7 seconds.
+There is some initial bug in the distance sensor reading but it quickly corrects itself and behaves normally.

 ![motor pwm trial 3](https://user-images.githubusercontent.com/123790450/226803531-cf027858-f9c7-45e5-b0bf-5815c6b7342c.png)

-The motor input initially starts at a large value but decreases linearlly.
-The small bump that can be seen around 77.7 seconds is because the robot overshoots its goal and moves backwards.
-This graph is showing the absolute value of the the control signal.
+The motor input initially does not start at a large value because of a misreading of the distance sensor.
+However once the distance sensor updates correctly the PWM signal is large. and then decreases linearly until it goes past zero because of overshoot.
+The negative PWM value in this case represents going forwards while the positve PWM values represent going backwards.